Command Line Parameters

 - Script file must exist

-- Script will be automatically executed when the application starts
+- Script will be automatically executed when application starts

 - Supports JavaScript and SQL statements